Structure and contents

 Managerial Economics II (Minor Data Science)

-Programming II (Minor Public Policy)
+Programming in Finance and Economics II (Minor Public Policy)

 Text Analysis and Spatial Data for Economists (Minor Public Policy)

 The ME courses are taught by professors from USI and abroad.
 In line with the international spirit of this Master, excellent researchers from abroad build part of the teaching team and contribute to the diversity of thoughts.
 Regular guest lecturers from the private and public sector complement the academic knowledge with relevant policy applications.

 Luigi Benfratello, Poitecnico di Torino e Università della Svizzera italiana, Lugano